abtrumpet/generator-fast-forward/README.md

 # generator-fast-forward
 A small utility to ease the stepping-through of ES6 generator code.
 I use it primarily for testing ES6 generators.
-Very simple to use.
+Very simple to use, no external dependencies.
 Here is the test file:

 ```javascript
 function* generator() {